 Construction shouldn’t be about luck.
 Sure we sometimes appear to have projects that appear to be luckier than others – projects where the sun seems to literally shine.
 However, managers of successful projects and companies create their own luck.
 They get the basics right.

 1. Price your projects correctly

 This includes reading the pricing documents carefully and understanding what’s in your scope of work.
 Check that you can deliver the project safely and to the required quality in the time the customer demands.
-Don’t commit to a project when you don’t have the necessary resources or skills to construct it, or one that has an impossible duration.
-Rather, price a few chosen projects carefully, and don’t use use the ‘shot-gun’ approach of pricing as many projects as possible hoping you’ll win one.
+Don’t commit to a project when you don’t have the necessary resources or skills to construct it or one that has an impossible duration.
+Rather, price a few chosen projects carefully, and don’t use the ‘shot-gun’ approach of pricing as many projects as possible hoping you’ll win one.

 Visit the project site to ensure you have allowed for any problems or obstacles that may be encountered during construction.
 Understand the project risks and ensure they can be managed or are allowed.
-Develop new strategies of how you’ll win the project and deliver it successfully and profitably.
+Develop new strategies for how you’ll win the project and deliver it successfully and profitably.

 2. Reduce wastage on your projects

 There always seem to be inordinate amounts of waste materials hauled from our project sites.
-Not only is there the original costs of the material but the costs of loading, hauling and dumping the waste is large – and dumping costs are increasing every year.
-Some of this waste is generated by poor quality work and construction errors which results in completed work being demolished and redone.
+Not only are there the original costs of the material but the costs of loading, hauling and dumping the waste is large – and dumping costs are increasing every year.
+Some of this waste is generated by poor quality work and construction errors which result in completed work being demolished and redone.
 Some waste is generated by poor handling of materials resulting in breakages.

 3. Improve productivity

 Construction projects are notoriously for low productivities.
 I’m sure we’ve all witnessed people and machines standing idle on construction projects.
 Poor productivity can be due to a number of problems including: